-Rogier Houwen (b. in Laren, The Netherlands in 1992) uses the photographic medium
+Rogier Houwen (b. in Laren, The Netherlands in 1992) uses the photographic process

 to explore and stretch perception.

-the process: retouching ink, darkroom equipment, chemicals, unexposed negatives
+the traditional photographic process: retouching ink, darkroom equipment, chemicals, unexposed negatives

 Rogier lives in Amsterdam and works as a printer for Willem Diepraam